daemonburrito/company-manifesto/dream-of-one-less-constraint.md

 A engineers will be small teams, respected for their craft.

 ## Professonal courtesy and respect

+In as much as this heading title can be self-explanatory, it is.
+Further details will be explained in out CoC (Code Of Conduct).

 ### Modern techniques which shall not be tolerated
 No psychological manipulation, personality tests, or any other cargo cult or scientifically-questionable practices allowed (non-exhaustively: Myers-Briggs and variants thereof, personality profiles, etc.) No such job description shall exist; engineers will be able to work as a team and perform, or not.
 No hidden incentives or manipulation will make the difference.